SharePoint/PnP-Guidance/README.md

 # PnP-Guidance
-A collection of community contributed [Office 365 Developer Patterns and Practices](https://github.com/OfficeDev/PnP) guidance articles that are published to MSDN.
+Source for the [Office 365 development and SharePoint patterns and practices solution guidance MSDN pages](https://msdn.microsoft.com/en-us/pnp_articles/office-365-development-patterns-and-practices-solution-guidance) coming from Microsoft engineering and from community contributions.
+Please have a look on the contribution guidance for the details around submitting pull requests to this repository.

 - [Contribution guidance](CONTRIBUTING.md)